OCA/vertical-medical/medical_patient_occupation/README.rst

 Odoo Medical Patient Occupations
 ================================

-Extension of medical that provides patient occupation support
+Extension of medical that adds occupational attributes to medical_patient

 Usage